-The contaminant and metalloid dynamics data for the four Ramco Lagoon (12046) soil materials examined are presented in Appendix 2, summarised in Table 3-2 and plotted against time in Figure 3-1 to Figure 3-3.
+The contaminant and metalloid dynamics data for the two Portee Creek soil materials examined are presented in Appendix 2, summarised in Table 3-2 and plotted against time in Figure 3-1 to Figure 3-3.
 Table 3-2 also compares the pore-water metal contents to the relevant national water quality guideline for environmental protection (ANZECC/ARMCANZ 2000).
-Due to the high SEC in some samples, dilutions were required prior to metal analysis.
-As a result, for a number of elements the detection limits were higher than ANZECC/ARMCANZ environmental guideline values.